NextSemIsMySem/NextSemIsMySem/README.md

 ## Hi there 👋

 I am a new and aspiring CS student who is interested in the following fields:
-🔐Cybersecurity,
-Networking
+Cloud Computing, AI

-I truly believe these 2 fields are the the next best thing in aiding the safe and secure advancement of society and I hope to be able to contribute to society by mastering the skills of the respective fields I have just mentioned.
+I truly believe these 2 fields are the the next best thing in aiding advancement of society and I hope to be able to contribute to society by mastering the skills of the respective fields I have just mentioned.

 My hobbies are watching videos on cars and computers, as well as drumming!

-Although I am new to programming as a whole and I am still learning the ropes, and programming is still quite difficult to me for now, I stand firm on the statement "Everything is hard before it gets easy."
+Although I am new to programming as a whole and I am still learning the ropes, I stand firm on the statement "Everything is hard before it gets easy."

 <!--
 **NextSemIsMySem/NextSemIsMySem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.